davidpr0811/supamap/README.md

 if you find improvements for this project just open a pull request or ask in issues

+Plan for future
+- More scanning options
+- Function Enumeration
+- interaction with db

 Disclaimer this tool is only for testing on your own site dont use it on sites that not belong to you